 What Is A Surety Bond?

 A surety bond is a legally binding contract among three parties: the principal, the obligee, and the surety.
 The principal is the party required to fulfill an obligation, such as a business promising to perform work under a contract.
-The obligee is the party that requires the bond, commonly a government entity or a project owner, ensuring the principal meets the obligation.
+The obligee is the party that requires the bond, commonly a government entity or a project owner, to ensure the principal meets the obligation.
 The surety is a third-party company that guarantees the principal’s commitment, stepping in if the principal defaults.

 Surety bonds serve various purposes.
 They provide financial protection, ensuring that the obligee can recover losses if the principal fails to meet contractual obligations.
 They also foster trust, as they assure clients that businesses operate within legal and professional standards.
 Furthermore, surety bonds often act as prerequisites for licenses and permits in certain industries, offering a safeguard against non-compliance and unethical practices.